smhall97/academic-community-equity-tools/preevent_questionnaire.md

 - Name:
 - Title / honorific (optional):
 - Affiliation:
-- Email/ (or other method of communication if such is preferred):
+- Email (or other method of communication if such is preferred):
-- Nationality
+- Nationality:
-- Country of Current residence
+- Country of Current residence:

 **Attendance**